LangeRobert/lblm/README.md

 Try things out.
 Have fun.
 Think about the first interactions with ChatGPT and how it felt to talk to a machine.

 # Thanks
-Huge thanks for the support to Michelle, Florian and Friedrich for the great seminar and support.
+Huge thanks for the support and the great seminar to Michelle, Florian and Friedrich.
-Also thank you to the wonderful people that have build the great software used in this project, primarily:
+Also thank you to the wonderful people that have built the great software used in this project, primarily:
 [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide),
 [The HuggingFace Community](https://huggingface.co/),
 [Panda3D](https://www.panda3d.org/) and [Mixamo](https://www.mixamo.com/).